 The light blue bars show total available capacity for each trip, both seated and standing passengers.
-The capacity shown is based on the vehicle scheduled to operate the individual trip and the number of standing passengers is defined based on the service standards.
+The capacity shown is based on the vehicle scheduled to operate the individual trip, which may vary by trip.
+The number of standing passengers is defined based on the service standards.